-- 1. Client-side, the data option (if given as an object) is filtered by the hook a jax_request_data. - 2.
+- 1. Client-side, the data option (if given as an object) is filtered by the hook ajax_request_data. - 2.
 The request is made to the server, either rendering a view or a form, calling an action, or loading a path. - 3.
 The method returns a jqXHR object, which can be used as a Promise. - 4.
 Server-echoed content is turned into a response object (Elgg\Services\AjaxResponse) containing a string (or a JSON-parsed value). - 5.
-The response object is filtered by the hook a jax_response. - 6.
+The response object is filtered by the event ajax_response. - 6.
 The response object is used to create the HTTP response. - 7.
-Client-side, the response data is filtered by the hook a jax_response_data. - 8.
+Client-side, the response data is filtered by the hook ajax_response_data. - 8.
 The jqXHR promise is resolved and any success callbacks are called.